josevnz/python-collections-budget/README.md

 This is my own version of the PluralSight course answers.
 It includes changes to make it work with Pycharm.

+## About the unit tests

+I found a few issues with the unit tests and in some cases I disabled then as the real code works as expected.
+Feel free to comment back if you disagree.

 # Setup
 1. ### Install python
     Install python3 per your OS instructions.